kyletimmermans/kyletimmermans.github.io/pages/contact.md

 Feel free to contact me at my email: __kyle@kyles.world__

-&nbsp;Or use any of the icon-links below!
+Or use any of the icon-links below!